Learn Java Easy. Chapter 9. Creating a Distraction Device. With Loops, Conditionals and Scanner

 alarmActivated = true;

-System.out.println("Electricity is on.
+System.out.println("Electricity is activated.
 The alarm has been activated.");

 } else {